comsci-uwc-isak/unit-1-project-fuma0317/README.md

 Third, if you want to make the file deletable, you should make a autmatical back-up system which automatically save the data after you edit it.

+### Solution proposed
+Rationale for proposed solution

+I decided that choosing bash would be the best solution for Car rental app because

+### Success Criteria
+This are measurable outcomes
+1. A car can be created and stored in the database
+1. A car information can be edited
+1. A car can be deleted from the database
+1. The installation is ***simple-> one step process***.
+1. A summary (total/average distance traveled) can be generated for a particular car
+1. Trips can be recorded and stored for an existing car
+1. A basic database system is implemented
+1. A basic backup functionality is avialable.

 Design
 ---------
 ### First sketch of the system